srijandas07/temporal_model/README.md

 ## PRE-TRAINED MODELS

-The pretrained 3DCNN model can be downloaded from https://drive.google.com/drive/folders/1WE5srEZjth_Or1--lLG3cwCuqjugsDh1?usp=sharing as well as the skeleton files.
+The pretrained 3DCNN model can be downloaded from https://drive.google.com/drive/folders/1WE5srEZjth_Or1--lLG3cwCuqjugsDh1?usp=sharing.
 Extract to the data folder.

+To extract and use the skeleton information, use the link provided above to download and unzip the files into ```data/DATASET/ ```

 ## I3D segment wise Features